 The SD card should be functioning normally after a CHKDSK command scan.
 However, if the issue of files keeps disappearing from the SD card, users can try fixing it through the Error Checking feature, another built-in tool for checking drives and devices for errors.

 1. Ensure that no other programs are using the SD card.
-Open Windows File Explorer, right-click on your SD card on the left sidebar, then click “Properties.”
-Windows file explorer window showing right-click menu on the SD card in the sidebar, and a pointer towards the Properties button
+Open Windows File Explorer, right-click on your SD card, then click “Properties”.open sd card properties

 2. Navigate to the “Tools” tab, then click the “Check” button.
-Grant administrator privileges when prompted.
-SD card properties window with outlines highlighting the Tools that and the Check button under the Error Checking section
+Grant administrator privileges when prompted.run error checking in device properties

 Method 3: Format the SD Card